 - Did the officer fail to tell you your rights?
 If you weren't told of your Miranda rights, the prosecutor can't use any statements you made as evidence against you.

 - Does the officer have a history of problem behavior?
 A lot rides on the officer's opinion in a DUI case.
 If the officer isn't credible, if he or she makes misleading statements or inconsistent verbal or written statements, that can work in your favor.

-- Expert Witnesses can review and interpret the sobriety test results if there is a potential problem with the tests.
+- Expert witnesses: They can review and interpret the sobriety test results if there is a potential problem with the tests.

 - Video: The in-squad video or booking room video may contradict what the police offer has said about your behavior after a DUI arrest.

-- Field Sobriety Test: Even healthy, sober adults, can fail walking and standing tests 30% of the time.
-Medical problems, being overweight, and being older can contribute to someone failing the test.
+- Field sobriety test: Even healthy, sober adults can fail walking and standing tests 30 percent of the time.
+Medical problems, being overweight and being older can contribute to someone failing the test.

-- Invalid Field Sobriety Tests: There are certain tests that are recognized as field sobriety tests - counting backwards, saying the alphabet and finger touching the nose are not always considered a valid test.
+- Invalid field sobriety tests: There are certain tests that are recognized as field sobriety tests - counting backward, saying the alphabet and finger touching the nose are not always considered a valid test.

-- Breath Tests are inaccurate and most experts agree that they are unreliable on their own.
-If the breath test operator is unlicensed or their license has expired, the test result is inadmissible.
+- Breath tests: These tests are inaccurate and most experts agree that they are unreliable on their own.
+If the breath test operator is unlicensed or his or her license has expired, the test result is inadmissible.

 - Blood tests: The police cannot force you to give a blood sample if no one has been injured.
 If they do, the results are inadmissible.
 Blood samples should be drawn by a phlebotomist or someone trained in taking blood.
 Improper processing or storage of blood can result in errors in blood alcohol level test results.

-- Timing Issues: The prosecutor has to prove your blood alcohol level or breath alcohol at the time you were driving.
+- Timing issues: The prosecutor has to prove your blood alcohol level or breath alcohol at the time you were driving was above the legal limit.
 Time of alcohol consumption and time of testing can influence your blood alcohol level.